WoosterFromWA/3CX/README.md

 Simply press CTRL+ALT+\ (the one above the Enter key) to switch to the open 3CX window and clear any existing number and get ready to input a number.

-__Dude Edition__ uses F12 instead for this command is designed to work on a 1920x1080 display with 125% scaline.

 ### New Functionality
 Ability to copy-paste text into 3CX.
 Same restrictions apply (see below)